openNDS/openNDS/docs/source/fas.rst

 Parameters must be of the form param_name=param_value and may not contain white space or single quote characters.

-Custom parameters are added to the query string when FAS level 1 and faskey are both set.
+Custom parameters are added to the base64 encoded query string when FAS level 1 is set or the basic login option is used.
+Note the basic login option is a special case of FAS level 1 running the login.sh script.

-Custom parameters are added to the encrypted query string when FAS levels 2 and 3 are set.
+Custom parameters are added to the encrypted query string when FAS levels 1, 2 and 3 are set.

 The fas_custom_parameters_list option in the configuration file is used to set custom parameters.
 This is detailed in the default configuration file.